Mahrukh-Haseeb/AR-Inhibitor-QSAR/README.md

 | Logistic Regression | 0.868 |  | 83% |

 **Key findings:**
-- Random Forest outperforms linear baseline by 5 AUC points, confirming non-linear relationships between molecular descriptors and AR inhibitor activity
+- Random Forest outperformed the logistic regression baseline suggesting that nonlinear relationships contribute to predictive performance.
-- MW and LogP are the strongest predictors and biologically consistent with the AR's hydrophobic ligand binding pocket
+- MW and LogP were among the strongest predictors, consistent with the physicochemical properties of known AR ligands.
-- NumHAcceptors ranks 5th, consistent with known hydrogen bonding requirements of the AR pharmacophore
+- NumHAcceptors ranked among the top predictive features.
-- Unstratified CV significantly underestimates performance with imbalanced datasets.
-Stratified CV is essential for reliable QSAR evaluation
+- Stratified cross-validation was used to preserve class proportions across folds.

 ## Repository Structure